Machu Picchu, Cusco, Titicaca, Nazca, Lima, Paracas, Arequipa & Colca

 A recent study called into question this experimental agriculture theory, citing among other things that the terraces were unsuitable for farming.
 Analysis of soil samples did not demonstrate evidence crop cultivation or the kind of irrigation that would have been necessary.
 The competing theory is that the Muyus of Moray served as amphitheaters for giant gatherings to witness Inca ceremonies and rituals.
 [BTC Entry]

-These three destinations Chinchero, Maras and Moray are commonly visited together as part of a half-day tour from Cusco, either overland in small group circuits or with a private guide, as well as on horseback or on bicycle.
+These three destinations Chinchero, Maras and Moray are commonly visited together as part of a half-day tour from Cusco, either overland in small group circuits or with a private guide, as well as on horseback or on bicycle or four-wheel ATV.